Universal Amphitheatre: Early history

-The amphitheatre was built as a daytime arena where patrons of the Universal Studios Studio Tour could watch stuntmen perform a western-themed stunt show and shootout.
+The amphitheater was built as a daytime arena where patrons of the Universal Studios Studio Tour could watch stuntmen perform a western-themed stunt show and shootout.
 Construction began in 1969.
 By 1970, the stage was completed and three old west facades were constructed for the show.
 The arena was completed in 1971.

 Because it was empty at night, a young studio tour guide suggested that the arena be used to hold rock concerts.
 On June 28, 1972, the venue hosted its first concert, a production of the Broadway rock musical Jesus Christ Superstar.
 The show was a hit and was extended until cold weather forced its closure.

 During its early years, the stunt show was performed during the day while at night the venue hosted concerts.
-The theatre proved to be so popular that it regularly filled to 98% capacity.
-After one year, the studio expanded it to seat 5,200 patrons.
+The theater proved to be so popular that it regularly filled to 98% capacity.
+After one year, the studio was expanded to seat 5,200 patrons.

-The venue was the site of various live albums recordings beginning with Joni Mitchell's Miles of Aisles from August 14 to 17, 1974 and John Denver's An Evening with John Denver from August 26 to September 1, 1974.
+The Amphitheatre was host to three appearances by the Grateful Dead in summer 1973, and two further performances by the Jerry Garcia Band on May 22, 1989 and July 29, 1992 - one of the tracks from the latter concert appeared on Shining Star (Jerry Garcia Band album).

-On September 9, 1978, The Blues Brothers band performed LIVE and recorded their album, "Briefcase Full of Blues".
+The venue was the site of various live album recordings, beginning with Joni Mitchell's Miles of Aisles from August 14 to 17, 1974 and John Denver's An Evening with John Denver from August 26 to September 1, 1974.
+On September 9, 1978, The Blues Brothers band performed live and recorded their album, Briefcase Full of Blues.

 In 1980, the venue closed for two years for a major renovation.
 A roof was constructed to enable year-round entertainment.
 Acoustics were improved and seating was expanded again to 6,251 seats.

-On September 15, 1987, singer Tony Melendez sang Never be the Same while playing the guitar with his feet in a special performance for Pope John Paul II as part of the pope's two-day visit to Los Angeles.
+On September 15, 1987, singer Tony Melendez sang "Never be the Same" while playing the guitar with his feet in a special performance for Pope John Paul II as part of the pope's two-day visit to Los Angeles.

 The Universal Amphitheatre hosted the Late Night with David Letterman 8th Anniversary special in 1990.

 From 1991 to 2002, it served as the ceremony venue for the Academy of Country Music Awards.

-In May 1993, Universal added the Universal CityWalk shopping and dining district around the entrance to the theatre, allowing patrons to seek refreshments before and after concerts.
+In May 1993, Universal added the Universal CityWalk shopping and dining district around the entrance to the theater, allowing patrons to seek refreshments before and after concerts.

-On July 29 and 30, 1999, pop/R&B singer Whitney Houston gave her last two North American concerts at the theatre on her My Love Is Your Love World Tour.
-Houston would go on to have one more world tour in 2010, but did not tour North America again.
+On July 29 and 30, 1999, pop/R&B singer Whitney Houston gave her last two North American concerts at the theater on her My Love Is Your Love World Tour.
+Houston would go on to have one more world tour from 2009 to 2010, but avoided North American venues.

 Name change

-The theatre was known as the Universal Amphitheatre from its inception until early 2005, when naming rights were acquired by the Gibson Guitar Corporation as part of a partnership among Gibson, Universal and House of Blues.
+The theater was known as the Universal Amphitheatre from its inception until early 2005, when naming rights were acquired by the Gibson Guitar Corporation as part of a partnership among Gibson, Universal and House of Blues.